rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 * **ALL PRIVILEGES**: all rights
 * **GRANT OPTION**: give or remove rights to other users

-Do not forget to reload apply the new rights:
+Do not forget to reload and apply the new rights:

 ```sql
 MariaDB [(none)]> flush privileges;